 Who can complete a micro-internship?

-Microinternships are open to all Hood College students across all majors.
+Micro-internships are open to all Hood College students across all majors.
 Employers may designate a year-in-school preference and interview students for experiences in the same way they would a student conducting a standard full-semester internship.
 If a student wants to earn academic credit, they should check with faculty from their major to confirm whether or not they can participate in a micro-internship that can be used toward degree fulfilment.

 Do students earn academic credit for micro internships?

-Students may elect to do their microinternship for credit or as a non-credit bearing experience.
+Students may elect to do their micro-internship for credit or as a non-credit bearing experience.
 If the student is earning academic credit, they will need to secure a faculty supervisor and complete the standard internship paperwork that requires learning assignments and outcomes.
 Site supervisors review and sign the learning agreement to ensure that students will have access to experiences that support their learning.

-How do I find and hire for a microinternship?
+How do I find and hire for a micro-internship?

 The Hood College Center for Career Development and Experiential Education provides access to a job posting platform called Handshake at no charge to employers.
 This is a searchable database for students to find and apply for internship opportunities.
-To find out how you can post your microinternship, contact the career center at careers@hood.edu.
+To find out how you can post your micro-internship, contact the career center at careers@hood.edu.

 Can I expand the student’s micro internship if I like their work?

 Yes, an employer who is pleased with the work of an intern may offer a second micro internship or a full-semester experience.
-Employers may also opt to hire the student after they have completed their micronternship either for additional project work, as a part or full-time employee.
+Employers may also opt to hire the student after they have completed their micro-internship either for additional project work, as a part or full-time employee.